KevinAshley/portfolio/README.md

 While the default **_Next.js_** scripts work just fine, my preference is to run **_Docker_** for development.

+## First-time Local Setup

+1. Create a .env file at the root.
+For cloned projects, copy .env.example

+2. Set up the SQLite Database

+    Assuming this is a cloned repo with no DB already configured, do the following:

+    - Delete any existings migrations:

+        ```bash
+        rm -rf /prisma/migrations
+        ```

+    - Create the SQLite database

+        ```bash
+        npm run prisma:create_db
+        ```

 ## Development

 First, make sure you have **_Docker Desktop_** installed.